isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>For Scientific Investigation, students should have a deep passion in science
 and innovative problem-solving skills.
 They should also demonstrate a natural curiosity in Science through their performance in science inquiry tasks.
-Besides academic excellence in Science and Mathematics in school-based exams, students' involvements in related competitions and enrichment activities (e.g. Primary School Science Club programmes and science / innovation research projects) are good evidence in the student portfolios, which indicate their interests in these domains.</p>
+Besides academic excellence in Science in school-based exams, students' involvements in related competitions and enrichment activities (e.g. Primary School Science Club programmes and science / innovation research projects) are good evidence in the student portfolios, which they need to present during the DSA trials, to highlight their interests in these domains.</p>
 </td>
 </tr>
 </tbody>